Blockmandoo/Myndrios-Magic-System/classes.md

 Ice + Dual Blades

+- **Description:** The Glacial Duelist is a swift and deadly combatant who wields a pair of ice-enchanted dual blades.
+They specialize in rapid, fluid combat, using their dual blades to deliver a series of freezing, precise strikes.
+The Glacial Duelist excels in close-quarters engagements, combining speed with the chilling effects of ice to overwhelm and control multiple enemies.
+- **Abilities:**
+  - **Frost Slash:** The Glacial Duelist performs a fast, ice-infused strike with both blades, dealing damage and applying a freezing effect to their target.
+This ability can chain into multiple slashes, each inflicting additional frost damage.
+  - **Glacial Dance:** The Duelist unleashes a series of rapid, swirling attacks with their dual blades, creating a storm of frost that damages and slows enemies in a wide area around them.
+This ability is effective for crowd control and area-of-effect damage.
+  - **Ice Veil:** The Glacial Duelist channels ice magic through their blades to create a protective barrier of frost around themselves.
+This shield absorbs incoming damage and reduces the attack speed of enemies who come into close contact.
+  - **Frozen Edge:** The Duelist imbues their blades with intense frost, increasing the damage and freezing chance of their next few attacks.
+Each hit with the Frozen Edge has a higher chance to immobilize the target.
+  - **Glacial Tempest:** The ultimate ability, where the Glacial Duelist performs a series of powerful, synchronized strikes with both blades, creating a whirlwind of ice and frost.
+This tempest deals massive damage and creates an area of freezing cold that slows and damages enemies caught within it.
+- **Combat Style:** Glacial Duelists are highly agile fighters who use their dual blades to execute rapid, devastating attacks.
+Their combat style emphasizes speed, precision, and the effective use of ice magic to control and incapacitate multiple foes.
+They excel in dealing with both single and multiple targets, using their abilities to freeze and dominate their opponents.
+- **Regard:** Glacial Duelists are respected for their exceptional skill in wielding dual blades and their ability to combine swift, precise strikes with the power of ice magic.
+They are seen as formidable and elegant combatants who can turn the battlefield into a frozen tempest with their rapid, chilling attacks.
+Their expertise in both melee combat and ice magic makes them both admired and feared by allies and enemies alike.

 <!-- Ice + Gauntlets = Frostknuckle -->

 ### Frostknuckle

 Ice + Gauntlets

+- **Description:** The Frostknuckle is a formidable fighter who specializes in hand-to-hand combat using ice-enchanted gauntlets.
+They deliver powerful, frost-infused punches and strikes that not only deal significant damage but also freeze and control their enemies.
+The Frostknuckle excels in close-quarters brawls, using their gauntlets to combine brute strength with the chilling effects of ice.
+- **Abilities:**
+  - **Frost Fist:** The Frostknuckle performs a powerful punch with their gauntlets, creating an icy shockwave that deals damage and has a chance to freeze the target.
+This ability can be used to stagger enemies and disrupt their attacks.
+  - **Glacial Uppercut:** By channeling ice magic through their gauntlets, the Frostknuckle delivers a devastating uppercut that launches enemies into the air.
+The uppercut creates a burst of frost that deals damage and slows enemies caught in the area.
+  - **Icy Guard:** The Frostknuckle uses their gauntlets to create a protective barrier of ice around themselves.
+This shield absorbs incoming damage and can deal frost damage to enemies who come into close contact.
+  - **Frozen Strike:** The Frostknuckle channels frost magic into their gauntlets to enhance their punches.
+Each strike deals additional frost damage and has a higher chance to freeze the target, making them more vulnerable to follow-up attacks.
+  - **Glacial Fury:** The ultimate ability, where the Frostknuckle unleashes a rapid flurry of ice-infused punches.
+Each punch creates a burst of frost that damages and slows enemies in the vicinity, culminating in a powerful final strike that freezes and immobilizes all foes within range.
+- **Combat Style:** Frostknuckles are powerful melee combatants who use their ice-enchanted gauntlets to deliver devastating, close-range attacks.
+Their combat style emphasizes raw strength and the effective use of ice magic to freeze and control enemies.
+They excel in brawling scenarios, using their abilities to deal high damage and manipulate the battlefield with their chilling strikes.
+- **Regard:** Frostknuckles are revered for their ability to combine physical prowess with the harsh effects of ice.
+They are seen as unstoppable fighters who can dominate in hand-to-hand combat, using their frost-enchanted gauntlets to freeze and cripple their enemies.
+Their blend of strength and ice magic makes them both formidable and awe-inspiring, commanding respect from allies and fear from foes.

 <!-- Ice + Shortbows = Frostshot Archer -->

 ### Frostshot Archer

 Ice + Shortbows

+- **Description:** The Frostshot Archer is a skilled marksman who wields a shortbow enhanced with ice magic.
+They specialize in long-range combat, using their frost-infused arrows to strike from a distance while applying the chilling effects of ice to their targets.
+The Frostshot Archer excels in precision and crowd control, turning the battlefield into a frozen field of hazards.
+- **Abilities:**
+  - **Frost Arrow:** The Frostshot Archer fires an ice-enchanted arrow that deals damage and has a chance to freeze the target upon impact.
+The freezing effect slows the enemy and can immobilize them if hit multiple times.
+  - **Glacial Volley:** The Archer releases a rapid series of frost arrows, creating a storm of ice that deals area-of-effect damage and has a chance to freeze enemies in the affected area.
+  - **Icy Precision:** By channeling ice magic through their shortbow, the Frostshot Archer enhances the accuracy and damage of their next shot.
+This ability also adds a frost effect that can slow and damage enemies hit by the arrow.
+  - **Frozen Trap:** The Archer sets a frost-infused trap on the ground that triggers when enemies come near.
+The trap releases a burst of ice, dealing damage and slowing or freezing targets caught in its area.
+  - **Glacial Barrage:** The ultimate ability, where the Frostshot Archer fires a concentrated barrage of frost arrows that create a blizzard on impact.
+This blizzard deals massive damage, freezes enemies caught within it, and leaves a lingering area of frost that continues to slow and damage foes.
+- **Combat Style:** Frostshot Archers are masters of long-range combat who use their ice-enchanted shortbows to control the battlefield from a distance.
+Their combat style focuses on precision, crowd control, and applying frost effects to disrupt and incapacitate enemies.
+They excel in striking from afar and using their abilities to create hazardous zones and slow down opponents.
+  Regard: Frostshot Archers are respected for their skillful marksmanship and the ability to wield ice magic with their shortbows.
+They are seen as elite snipers who can turn the tide of battle by freezing and damaging enemies from a distance.
+Their expertise in ranged combat and crowd control makes them both feared and admired, as they bring the power of ice to their precise and strategic attacks.

 <!-- Ice + Spears = Frostspike -->